galtes1/AppCenter/README.md

 # AppCenter Application

-Welcome to the GamesHub application!
+Welcome to the AppCenter application!
 This C# and WPF project features some classic games including Pacman, Tic Tac Toe, Snake, Infinte Runner, and usful apps such as Calculator, and a Weather app.
 This application was developed using C# and WPF (Windows Presentation Foundation), providing a fun collection of games all in one place.

 ## Installation